hexanal/fredmercy-blog/src/content/en/blog/2021/04/08/simplify.md

 I wish I could program all of what I want in one language.
 Just one uniform language.
 Maybe it's PHP?
 What do I know?

 This website has to leave a very _lightweight_ footprint on the climate.
-It has to be in harmony with nature: I'm thinking of hosting my own server but I'd need a fixed IP.
-That I would manage... but this is some sysadmin-level stuff I never really learned.
-Learning sysadmin stuff might help me discover this "uniform language", though!
+It has to be in harmony with nature.
+To keep energy consumption very low, I'm thinking of hosting my own server on extremely basic hardware, but I'd need a fixed IP to avoid sysadmin nightmare.
+I would have to manage the server, also... which is some sysadmin-level stuff I never really learned.
+Learning it might help me discover this "uniform language", though!

 `2:26pm:` Current obsessions are many; so are the questions.